40Digits/gulp-eta/README.md

+##DEPRECATED: Gulp-eta has been deprecated and will no longer be supported
 # Eta

 Eta-2 Actis-class interceptor, sometimes referred to as the Jedi interceptor due to its popularity with Jedi pilots, was a Clone Wars-era Republic starfighter.